Rakes and Jordan sweep Big South weekly opening awards - Farmville

 Meanwhile, Jordan also made the cut into Longwood’s starting five on his opening weekend and responded with a 72-72-74—218 (+8) to finish tied for fourth on the Lancer leaderboard and 49th overall at the tournament.
 Included in his two-day performance was a 3.00 stroke average on par-three holes, which tied for the fifth-lowest average at the tournament, as well as eight birdies and 31 pars.

-Rakes, Jordan and the Lancers will return to action next week at the Joe Feaganes Invitational, hosted by Marshall at the Guyan Golf & Country Club in Huntington, W.Va. on Monday and Tuesday, Sept.
+Rakes, Jordan and the Lancers will return to action next week at the Joe Feaganes Invitational, hosted by Marshall at the Guyan Golf & Country Club in Huntington, West Virginia on Monday and Tuesday, Sept.
 13-14.